Article 8 – Umpires Interpretation Guide

 Simplified Wording:

-Umpires must look professional and match each other.
+Umpires must look professional, coordinated, and league-appropriate.

 Governance Purpose: